moohka/note-app/README.md

 # Google Keep Clone App

-This Project is light clone of note app developed by Google, Keep.
+This Project is light weight clone of note app developed by Google, Keep.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts